fru-art/fru-scripts/BeginnerPickpocketerScript/README.md

 # Beginner Pickpocketer
 for low-level thieving XP in Edgeville and Al Kharid.

+**THIS IS EXPERIMENTAL.
+There are failsafes in place for script to stop if it gets stuck performing an action, but remember to run at your own risk.**

 ![img.png](img.png)

 If you like the script, consider donating to me on [Ko-fi](https://ko-fi.com/fruart) ☕.
 I'll be looking into updates and other scripts in the future.